Crafting the Perfect Ecommerce Returns Program | Cahoot

 Finally, this returns process appeals to the eco-conscious consumer by reducing packaging waste, which translates into more savings for Sellers.

-On the flip side, most retailers don’t have the infrastructure to support nationwide boxless returns, requiring an attended kiosk within 10 – 12 miles of each customer.
+On the other hand, most retailers don’t have the infrastructure to support nationwide boxless returns, requiring an attended kiosk within 10 – 12 miles of each customer.
 So this usually requires fully outsourcing the reverse logistics, at least until the point of delivery at the returns processing facility.
 This adds a layer of complexity, which adds cost.
 Plus, returns need to accumulate at the kiosks to some extent to achieve the most benefit from consolidation before shipping to the second consolidation facilities for final sortation and consolidation.
 The result is inherently built-in delays.
 However, the transparency offered by the returns partner allows some visibility into what’s coming back and approximately when and allows Sellers to ‘pre-sell’ the incoming returned units, which recaptures revenue more quickly.

 Merchants must ensure customers understand what is expected and provide sufficient guidance to avoid confusion regarding boxless return procedures.
-So, some level of customer education is needed.

 Buy Online Return In Store (BORIS)

-Retailers with physical stores may consider allowing e-commerce customers to return their items in person.
+Retailers with physical stores may consider allowing ecommerce customers to return their items in person.
 This is called Buy Online, Return In Store (BORIS).
 The returned goods can then be inspected and sold to future in-person customers or shipped in bulk to a returns processing facility for the next steps.

 This can be more convenient for customers who live nearby and may want to exchange the item(s) for different ones but want to touch the alternatives (e.g., different sizes or colors) before deciding.
 That gives them more confidence in future online purchase decisions because they know their size in that brand.
 It also entices customers to make alternate purchases (upsell/cross-sell) using in-store coupons or promotions.
-Kohls and Staples are particularly good at this for their e-commerce returns and those of their partners for whom they serve as attended kiosks for boxless returns.
-Returns fraud and abuse are also less likely in these cases, and for items that can be resold in the store, processing, and resale occurs much quicker than any other returns approach as items are inspected ‘on the spot.’

 More in-store traffic, increased brand and location awareness, and opportunities to delight new customers with the in-store experience are all key benefits to BORIS.
 Exchange is also more likely than a refund, preserving revenue and lowering overall costs by eliminating transportation costs in most cases.
 As discussed earlier, this eliminates the likelihood of items being lost or damaged in transit.

 It’s important to remember that this BORIS does not eliminate logistics costs.
 The transaction must still be tracked; employees must provide customer service, inventory updates, liquidation or donation, and tax implications if the items aren’t resellable.
-So, there’s still some complexity, but overall, it’s an excellent option for e-commerce customers.
+So, there’s still some complexity, but overall, it’s an excellent option for ecommerce customers.

 Home Pickup

-Home pickup for e-commerce returns can significantly increase customers’ convenience and satisfaction.
+Home pickup for ecommerce returns can significantly increase customers’ convenience and satisfaction.
 However, it also comes with operational challenges, such as increased costs and logistics complexities, which require careful consideration of the pros and cons before implementing such a service.
 The service is flexible because it often leverages the gig economy or specialty couriers, so it can be applied regionally using lower-cost transportation methods, depending on volume.

 Further, a home pickup option can be perceived as a customer-centric service, improving brand image and customer loyalty.
 Many of these hyper-local services can support box-free home pickup, which helps when customers don’t want to procure packaging for their return or simply appreciate the option of a zero-waste return.